stephenredfield/InstructorResources/ProctoredExams_OLD_ProctorU.md

 ## Setting Up a Proctored Exam

-More details about Proctio and how to set it up for individual exams can be found at the [Ecampus About Proctorio Site](https://ecampus.oregonstate.edu/faculty/exam-proctoring/about.htm)

 ### Passwords

 Proctorio automatically sets passwords for any Proctorio-enabled exams, but you need to ensure the "Secure Exam Proctor" is dragged into the active course modules in Canvas.
 Go to Settings->Navigation then ensure it is in the upper grouping.
 If students are receiving an "Access Code Required" error, the most likely issue is that their Proctorio browser extension (titled "Secure Exam Proctor") is either uninstalled, out of date, or does not have access to the exam page.
-More troubleshooting tips can be found [at this link](https://ecampus.oregonstate.edu/faculty/exam-proctoring/ProctorioAccessCodeTroubleshooting.pdf).
-Feel free to link to that PDF from your exam instructions so the students can access it.

 ### Canvas Exam Setup